melisplatform/melis-cms-page-script-editor/README.md

         - Saving exception : addScriptException(...)

-* For a more detailed information on the methods, please visit the files.
+* For a more detailed information on the methods, please visit the file.

 ### Listeners